Being offered an intern position at a

 a working with children clearance

-ensure you have documented evidence of your immune status to vaccine
+ensure you have documented evidence of your vaccination status to vaccine

 a pre-employment medical